supermedium/aframe-react/README.md

 <a-entity>.setAttribute('position', '0 0 -5');
 ```

+`aframe-react` provides the best of both worlds between A-Frame and React, the
+3D and VR-oriented entity-component architecture of A-Frame, and the view and
+state management ergonomics of React, without penalties of attempting to use
+React for a VR application.

 ## The Viability of React for VR

-**Without A-Frame and aframe-react, React would not be a viable library to use
+Without A-Frame and `aframe-react`, React would not be a viable library to use
-in VR applications.** The value proposition of React is limited to the 2D Web:
+in VR applications.
+The value proposition of React is limited to the 2D Web:

 - Improve rendering performance for 2D web pages by reducing calls to the
   browser's 2D layout engine via the virtual DOM.